bmlt-enabled/bread/readme.txt

 == Changelog ==

+= next =

+* Bumped up the HTTP GET timeout from 30 seconds to 2 mins.

 = 1.2.1 =

 * Fixed a bug where it was rounding off the decimal duration to the nearest tenth instead of hundreth.